shadyykkh/shadyykkh/README.md

   i oftenly swear a lot, I'm just warning you incase you are not comfortable around a person that swears a lot.

 Don't be scared to interact btw, don't let my DNI list affect you.<br>
-Simply just be who you are, I won't judge.
+Simply just be who you are, I won't judge.<br>
 </p>